harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Requesting Payments Using Bitcoin
 {% autocrossref %}

-Before requesting payment, your application must create a [Bitcoin address][address], or acquire an address from another program such as Bitcoin Core.
+Before requesting payment, your application must create a Bitcoin address, or acquire an address from another program such as Bitcoin Core.
 Bitcoin addresses are described in detail in the [Transactions](#transactions) section.
 Also described in that section are two important reasons to [avoid using an address more than